Indo-Aryan migrations: Aryan migration

 However, present (European, American, Japanese, etc.) Indologists do not maintain anything like this now [...]
 While the "invasion model" was still prominent in the work of archaeologists such as Wheeler (1966: "Indra stands accused"), it has been supplanted by much more sophisticated models over the past few decades (see Kuiper 1955 sqq.; Thapar 1968; Witzel 1995).
 This development has not occurred because Indologists were reacting, as is now frequently alleged, to current Indian criticism of the older theory.
 Rather, philologists first, and archaeologists somewhat later, noticed certain inconsistencies in the older theory and tried to find new explanations, a new version of the immigration theories.)

 The changed approach was in line with newly developed thinking about language transfer in general, such as the migration of the Greeks into Greece (between 2100 and 1600 BCE) and their adoption of a syllabic script, Linear B, from the pre-existing Linear A, with the purpose of writing Mycenaean Greek, or the Indo-Europeanization of Western Europe (in stages between 2200 and 1300 BCE).

 Future directions

 Mallory notes that with the development and the growing sophistication of the knowledge on the Indo-European migrations and their purported homeland, new questions arise, and that "it is evident that we still have a very long way to go."
 One of those questions is the origin of the shared agricultural vocabulary, and the earliest dates for agriculturalism in areas settled by the Indo-Europeans.
-Those dates seem to be too late to account for the shared vocabulary, and raise the question what their origin is.
+Current estimates appear to be too late to account for the shared vocabulary, and so raise questions regarding the shared vocabulary's origins.